department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 ### What benefits can I get?

-- Under the Montgomery GI Bill (MGIB) or [Reserve Educational Assistance Program (REAP)](/education/other-educational-assistance-programs/reap/), we pay you back for part of flight training costs at an approved pilot school.
+- Under [the Montgomery GI Bill](/education/gi-bill/montgomery-active-duty/) (MGIB) or [Reserve Educational Assistance Program (REAP)](/education/other-educational-assistance-programs/reap/), we pay you back for part of flight training costs at an approved pilot school.

-- Under the Post-9/11 GI Bill, we pay the pilot school the full cost of your flight training, up to a yearly limit (in proportion to your level of eligibility).
+- Under the [Post-9/11 GI Bill](/education/gi-bill/post-9-11/), we pay the pilot school the full cost of your flight training, up to a yearly limit (in proportion to your level of eligibility).
 If flight training is part of your college degree at an approved college or university, we pay the required tuition and fees, a monthly housing allowance, and a books and supplies stipend.

-### Can I get benefits for vocational flight training and still have GI Bill benefits left?

-You can get benefits if you have at least:

-- A private pilot’s license, or
-- A second-class medical certificate valid for second-class privileges or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate.
+If you are enrolled in a vocational flight training program you can be paid back the lesser of the full cost of training or the annual maximum amount of training.
+[Review the rate tables](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).

 ------

 ### How do I get these benefits?

+You'll need to apply for benefits.
+[Apply for education benefits](/education/apply-for-education-benefits/).

 #### The benefits depend on the benefit program you use: